 I was born in 1969 and raised in the Maritime province of New Brunswick, Canada by a Scots-Spanish-Filipino mother and Irish-Dutch-Canadian father.
 Half of my paternal ancestors were Anglo-Dutch Loyalists who fled to Canada during the American Revolution, the other half Scotch-Irish immigrants who left the Belfast area during the Great Potato Famine of the 1840s.
 On my mother's side, I have deep roots in the Glasgow area of Scotland, along with ties to a young Gallegan adventurer named Don Juan Antonio de Aenlle y Rocha, who sailed to the Philippines in the mid-19th century and married into a prominent Filipino family, the Burgoses.
 My parents ultimately met in Montréal, Canada, in the early 1960s, a city that remains, with Kyoto, Japan, my spiritual hometown.
 Please see the link to my personal website to learn more.

 - Ph.D., McGill University (Buddhist Studies/Philosophy of Religion)

 - M.A., McGill University (Philosophy of Religion)

-- M.Phil., University of Cambridge
+- M.Phil., University of Cambridge (Social and Political Theory)

-- B.A., McGill University
+- B.A., McGill University (Anthropology/Political Science)

-- Modern Japanese Buddhist thought
+- Buddhist thought

 - Asian and comparative philosophy

 - Sexuality and gender